Dirty Honey: History

 On January 3, 2023, the band announced a reworking of the track "Heartbreaker" which was released the following Friday.

 On January 21, 2023, the band began its first European / UK tour as headliners with a stop in Norwich, UK.
-This was the band's first show with new drummer, Jaydon Bean, as Corey Coverstone exited the band.
+This was the band's first show with new drummer Jaydon Bean, as Corey Coverstone had exited the band citing his dislike of extensive touring.

+On November 3, 2023, the band released their sophomore LP, Can't Find The Brakes.